Tinkerforge/doc/source/Software/API_Bindings.rst

 ^^

-The C# bindings consist of a library for all Tinkerforge Bricks and Bricklets (Tinkerforge.dll), the source of the dll (in source/) and all available C# examples (in examples/).
+The C# bindings consist of a library for all Tinkerforge Bricks and Bricklets (Tinkerforge.dll), the source of the DLL (in source/) and all available C# examples (in examples/).

 The library has been compiled with::